telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 ### Body Inspectors

 The **Body** inspectors are suitable for different types of requests and responses.
-Fiddler Everywhere automatically tries to load the most appropriate body inspector depending on the content.
+Fiddler Everywhere automatically tries to load the most appropriate body inspector, depending on the content.

 #### Text

 The **Text** inspector allows you to view the request and response bodies as text.
-It truncates the data it renders at the first null byte it finds, which makes it an inappropriate choice for displaying binary content.
-Most of the body inspector represents a large text area that displays the body text interpreted by using the detected character set with the headers, the byte-order-marker, or an embedded META tag declaration.
+It truncates the data it renders at the first null byte it finds, making it inappropriate for displaying binary content.
+Most body inspectors represent a large text area that reveals the body text interpreted using the detected character set with the headers, the byte-order-marker, or an embedded META tag declaration.

 ![Text Inspector](../images/livetraffic/inspectors/inspectors-textview.png)

 #### JSON

 The **JSON** inspector interprets the selected request or response body as a JavaScript Object Notation (JSON) formatted string, showing a tree view of the JSON object nodes.
 If the body can't be interpreted as JSON, the tree view will remain empty.
 The JSON inspector can render the data even if the request or response is compressed or has HTTP chunked encoding applied.
-The JSON inspector provides an __Expand All / Collapse All__ toggle button that will expand or collapse all JSON tree nodes.
+The JSON inspector provides an __Expand All / Collapse All__ toggle button to expand or collapse all JSON tree nodes.

 >important If the JSON data is malformed, for example, the name component of a name/value pair is unquoted, the JSON inspector will show a warning in the footer.